ScanDAO/scandao-docs/README.md

 There are two main strategies for market participants: [staking](basics/staking.md) and [bonding](basics/bonding.md).
 Stakers stake their SCAN tokens in return for more SCAN tokens, while bonders provide LP or BUSD tokens in exchange for discounted SCAN tokens after a fixed vesting period.

-Governance participants can get involved on our [forum](https://forum.scandao.com) and through discussions on our [community discord](https://discord.com/invite/scandao) and [DAO discord](https://discord.com/invite/42xFV68uEf) servers respectively.
+Governance participants can get involved through discussions on our [community discord](https://discord.com/invite/scandao) and [DAO discord](https://discord.gg/ythKKHq634) servers respectively.
 We are always looking for new community members to contribute!

 ## How can I benefit from ScanDAO?